KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/choice_of_system.md

   - To what extent was the system already exposed to security testing?
 If many security reviews were already conducted (e.g. for the major operating systems), then the low hanging fruits might already have been found, while these may still be around for products that for some reason were not reviewed.
 Reasons may be that the company makes it hard to review its software (e.g. Boeing), that the product is brand new, or that it caters to a small or security-unaware marketplace.

 - Can it be procured?
 KTH can buy interesting devices for security assessments.
 We consider devices costing SEK 1,000 to be pretty affordable, SEK 10,000 to be rather expensive, and SEK 100,000 very expensive.
 In exceptional cases, it might, however, be possible to invest in a very expensive device.
 Note that some devices cannot be straight-up purchased, e.g. many medical devices.
 In these cases, we may find collaboration partners that grant us access to the units of interest.
 Sometimes, the thesis project involves a company that already has access to the device to be assessed.

+If costs are not prohibitive, consider procuring two or even three devices from different manufacturers, as the main effort of security testing generally is related to learning and setting up the test environment, while the probability of finding a vulnerability will increase with each new tested device.